-- (E) Electrical wiring which forms part of the system is to be so arranged as to avoid machinery spaces of major fire hazard, and other enclosed spaces of major fire hazard except, where it is necessary, to provide for fire detection of fire alarm in such spaces or to connect to the appropriate power supply. - (3) Design requirements - (A) The system and equipment is to be suitably designed to withstand supply voltage variation and transients, ambient temperature changes, vibration, humidity, shock, impact and corrosion normally encountered in crafts. - (B) Smoke detectors required by (2), (B) above are to be certified to operate before the smoke density exceeds 12.5% obscuration per metre, but not until the smoke density exceeds 2% obscuration per metre.
-Smoke detectors to be installed in other spaces are to operate within sensitivity limits to the satisfaction of the Society having regard to the avoidance of detector insensitivity or oversensitivity. - (C) Heat detectors are to be certified to operate before the temperature exceeds 78°C but not until the temperature exceeds 54°C, when the temperature is raised to those limits at a rate less than 1°C per minute.
-At higher rates of temperature rise, the heat detector is to operate within temperature limits, having regard for the avoidance of detector insensitivity or - (D) The permissible temperature for the operation of heat detectors may be increased to 30°C above the maximum deckhead temperature in drying rooms and similar spaces of a normal high ambient temperature. - (E) Flame detectors referred to in (1), (K) are to have a sensitivity sufficient to determine flame against an illuminated space background and a false signal identification system. - 3.
+- (E) Electrical wiring which forms part of the system is to be so arranged as to avoid machinery spaces of major fire hazard, and other enclosed spaces of major fire hazard except, where it is necessary, to provide for fire detection of fire alarm in such spaces or to connect to the appropriate power supply. - (3) Design requirements - (A) The system and equipment is to be suitably designed to withstand supply voltage variation and transients, ambient temperature changes, vibration, humidity, shock, impact and corrosion normally encountered in yachts. - (B) Smoke detectors required by (2) (B) above are to be certified to operate before the smoke density exceeds 12.5 % obscuration per meter, but not until the smoke density exceeds 2 % obscuration per meter.
+Smoke detectors to be installed in other spaces are to operate within sensitivity limits to the satisfaction of the Society having regard to the avoidance of detector insensitivity or oversensitivity. - (C) Heat detectors are to be certified to operate before the temperature exceeds 78° but not until the temperature exceeds 54° , when the temperature is raised to those limits at a rate less than 1° per minute.
+At higher rates of temperature rise, the heat detector is to operate within temperature limits, having regard for the avoidance of detector insensitivity or over-sensitivity. - (D) The permissible temperature for the operation of heat detectors may be increased to 30° C above the maximum deckhead temperature in drying rooms and similar spaces of a normal high ambient temperature. - (E) Flame detectors referred to in (1) (K) are to have a sensitivity sufficient to determine flame against an illuminated space background and a false signal identification system. - 3.
 A fixed fire detection and fire alarm system for periodically unattended machinery spaces (including machinery spaces in which watchkeeping personnel is not in place continuously or in which personnel location is impossible due to narrow structures under the Society's consideration, hereinafter the same applies) is to comply with the following. - (1) The fire detection system is to be so designed, and the detectors so positioned as to detect rapidly the onset of fire in any part of those spaces and under any normal conditions of operation of the machinery and variations of ventilation as required by the possible range of ambient temperatures.
 Except in spaces of restricted height, and where their use is especially appropriate, detection system using only thermal detectors is not to be permitted.
 The detection system is to initiate audible and visual alarms distinct in both respects from the alarms of any other system not indicating fire, in sufficient places to ensure that the alarms are heard and observed on the navigating bridge and by a responsible engineer officer.
-When the operating compartment is unmanned, the alarm is to sound in a place where a responsible member of the crew is on - (2) After installation, the system is to be tested under varying conditions of engine operation and - 4.
-Areas of major fire hazard are to be protected by an approved fixed fire-extinguishing system operable from the control position which is adequate for the fire hazard that may exist.
-The system is to comply with 201.
-6 and be capable of local manual control and remote control from the continuously manned control stations.
-[See Guidance] - 5.
-In all craft where gas is used as the extinguishing medium, the quantity of gas is to be sufficient to provide two independent discharges.
-The second discharge into the space is only to be activated manually from a position outside the space being protected.
-Where the space has a local fire-suppression system installed to protect fuel oil, lubricating oil and hydraulic oil located near exhaust manifolds, turbo chargers or similar heated surfaces on main and auxiliary internal combustion engines, a second discharge need not be required.
-[See Guidance]
+When the operating compartment is unmanned, the alarm is to sound in a place where a responsible member of the crew is on duty.

+- (2) After installation, the system is to be tested under varying conditions of engine operation and ventilation. - 4.
+Gas turbines are to be monitored by flame detectors.